BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 HJB clients can send or receive textual representations of any of these message types.
-When sent, the message is contained in the parameters of a the sending POST request.
+When sent, the message is contained in the parameters of the sending POST request.
 When received, the message is part of the body of a HTTP response.

 The following sections describe how the parts of each of these JMS message types is transformed into text in a HTTP request or response.